xxTianyan/Assignment3/part4/README.md

   Uses `full_example_2` to illustrate $h$- and $p$-refinement.

 - `failed_example.ipynb`
   Shows how a low-quality mesh can lead to an ill-conditioned stiffness matrix.
+And then the fea result has a large deviation with respect to analytical result.